All Episodes

 Yeah, I mean they literally delegitimize you.

-It's presumed that by birth, you are deemed that you have to be a certain, you have to think a certain way, and you have to have a certain political philosophy.
+It's presumed that by birth you are deemed that you have to be a certain, you have to think a certain way and you have to have a certain political philosophy.

-And when you shock them by not fitting their stereotype of how an intelligent black leader would think, they don't know how to deal with you On that.
+And when you shock them by not fitting their stereotype of how an intelligent black leader would think, they don't know how to deal with you on that.

-And then when I say, Well, I'm not a registered Democrat, oops, I'm sorry.
+And then when I say, well, I'm not a registered Democrat, oops, I'm sorry.

 No, don't be sorry.

-One of the points that you raised that I do believe by nature many blacks are more conservative than you'll ever think.
+And one of the points that you raised that I do believe by nature many blacks are more conservative than you'll ever think.

-The fact of the matter is they get caught up in this being a Democrat, being feeding in and not have to go against the grain.
+The fact of the matter is they get caught up in this being a Democrat being feeding in and not have to go against the grain.

 So perhaps they don't want to register as a Republican.

-If you are a black who has conservative values, and you speak aloud of those values, you're just going to find abuse that you wouldn't otherwise get.
+If you are a black who has conservative values and you speak aloud of those values, you're just going to find abuse that you wouldn't otherwise get.

-And when they start using the terms, the ugly terms that suggest that you aren't as black as someone else because after all, you're a Republican or you're you're a conservative.
+And when they start using the terms, the ugly terms that suggest that you aren't as black as someone else because, after all, you're a Republican or you're a conservative, it's got to be very, very hard to confront that.

-For most people, I can pres understand why they simply don't want to face it and don't want to have to talk about it, and they hold their political philosophy to themselves.
+For most people, I can understand why they simply don't want to face it and don't want to have to talk about it.

 It must require incredible internal strength and self-confidence to be willing to take on positions that are not held by almost everyone else of your race.